Each one of our residents at Lennon House are in different stages of recovery.

 Next 3 - 6 Months

-This phase will include working through the Living in Balance core program, as well as group meetings such as Alcoholics Anonymous, Narcotics Anonymous, and SMART Recovery.
+This phase will include working through the Living in Balance core program, as well as group meetings such as Alcoholics Anonymous and Narcotics Anonymous.

 Additional programs are integrated such as therapies and activities.
 These additional programs support the resident by teaching skills they will need to learn or re-learn, such as nutrition, soft skills, and personal finance to promote independence beyond Lennon House.